GoldWave

 the same time.

-- If your sound card had a "Stereo Mix" source, you are done.
+- If your sound card had a "LOOPBACK" source, you are done.

 The window used for recording should contain a mix of both.